Olusegun Obasanjo: Politics

 He became chairman of the PDP Board of Trustees, with control over nominations for governmental positions and even policy and strategy.
 As one Western diplomat said, "He intends to sit in the passenger seat giving advice and ready to grab the wheel if Nigeria goes off course."
 He voluntarily resigned as the chairman board of trustees of the PDP in April 2012.
 Afterwards, he withdrew from political activities with PDP.

-In March 2008, Obasanjo was "supposedly" indicted by a committee of the Nigerian parliament for awarding $2.2bn-worth of energy contracts during his eight-year rule, without due process.
+In March 2008, Obasanjo was "supposedly" indicted by a committee of the Nigerian parliament for awarding $2.2 billion-worth of energy contracts during his eight-year rule, without due process.
 The report of this probe was never accepted by the whole Nigerian parliament due to manipulation of the entire process by the leadership of the power probe committee.
 It is not on any official record that Chief Obasanjo was indicted.

 In May 2014, Obasanjo wrote to President Goodluck Jonathan requesting that he should mediate on behalf of the Nigerian government for the release of the Chibok girls held by the Boko Haram militants.

 On 16 February 2015, he quit the ruling party and directed a PDP ward leader to tear his membership card during a press conference.
 He was later to be known as the navigator of the newly formed opposition party, the APC.

 On 24 January 2018, he wrote serving President Muhammadu Buhari highlighting his areas of weakness and advising him not to run for office in 2019.
 To date all his letters to incumbent presidents have preceded their downfall.

-On 31 January 2018, his political movement called "Coalition for Nigeria Movement" (CNM) was launched in Abuja.
-On 10 May 2018, the movement adopts a political party, African Democratic Congress (ADC), to realise its dream of a new Nigeria.
+On 31 January 2018, he launched a political movement called "Coalition for Nigeria Movement" (CNM) in Abuja.
+On 10 May 2018, the movement adopts a political party, African Democratic Congress (ADC).

-On 20 November 2018, he officially announced his return to the main opposition party, Peoples Democratic Party, PDP during a book launch "My Transition Hours," written by former President Goodluck Jonathan.
+On 20 November 2018, Obasanjo officially announced his return to the main opposition party, Peoples Democratic Party (PDP) during a book launch for My Transition Hours, written by former President Goodluck Jonathan.